apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 <img src="/images/blog/chopin-error.png" class="post-img">

 #### Chopin
-  - Check API fields, don't delete `https://trampoline.apiobuild.com/router/waitress/gsheets/`, just paste google sheet id after.
-  - Check if you copy the full google sheet id.
-You can find your sheet id in the url, which is the number after `spreadsheet/d/` and before `/edit`.
+  - Go to [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope), check if you authorize both of your google sheets

 #### Google Sheet Data
   - In catalog sheet, there should be no empty lines between rows.
   - In catalog sheet, `name` of each product can not be empty nor can be characters other than numbers or alphabets.
-There should not be products shared with same `name`.
+There should not be products shared the same `name`.

 #### Browser
   - Pop-up blocker might disrupt the google sheet authorization process.
 Disable the plug-in, and try again from [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope)